driskell/log-courier/README.md

 - Transmits securely using TLS with server and [client verification](docs/log-courier/Configuration.md#ssl-certificate)
 - Codecs for client-side preprocessing of [multiline](docs/log-courier/codecs/Multiline.md) events and [filtering](docs/log-courier/codecs/Filter.md) of unwanted events
 - Native JSON [reader](docs/log-courier/Configuration.md#reader) to support JSON files, even those with no line-termination that makes line-based reading problematic
+- Remote [Administration Utility](docs/AdministrationUtility.md) to inspect monitored log files and connections in real time.

 ### Compatible Logstash Versions

-Log Courier is compatible with most Logstash versions with a single exception. `>=7.4.0` and `<7.6.0` use a version of JRuby that has a bug making it incompatible and causes log-courier events to stop processing after an indeterminable amount of time (see #370) - please upgrade to 7.6.0 which updates JRuby to a compatible version.
+Log Courier is compatible with all supported versions of Logstash.
+At the time of writing this is `>= 7.7.x`.

 ## Log Carver